 The MI5 website has further information about terrorism threat levels in the United Kingdom.
-The government site also has foreign travel advice for different territories and countries.
+The government website (GOV.UK) also has foreign travel advice for different territories and countries.

 In simple terms, it combines military and political activities to prevent or combat terrorism.
 The main role of MI5 The Security Service is keeping our country safe.
 Their actions protect the United Kingdom against all threats to national security.

 The Office for Security and Counter-Terrorism would coordinate a response by the government in any cases of a terrorist incident.
-Among other things, the police enforce counter-terrorism laws.
+Among other things, the police would also enforce counter-terrorism laws.

-There are several ways to protect a community, or an area, if there is a specific threat made to national safety.
+There are several ways of protecting a community, or an area, if there is a specific threat made to our national safety.
 As a rule, the government will issue a warning of such an incident to the public.

 You can remain anonymous if you want to report someone's involvement in terrorism activities.
 You do not need to be certain the person is involved to: